Free South Dakota Arrests, Criminal Records & Probation Search

 In cases where there are no online rosters, members of the public can either visit or call sheriff’s offices to find daily arrests.

 This table can be used to find out someone’s charges in jail in all counties in South Dakota.
 Links point to inmate detainment lists—in cases where one is not available, the link will be marked with a (*).
-This will instead direct to the sheriff’s office contact.
+This will instead be directed to the sheriff’s office contact.

 County Inmate Search Tool or Contact Page County Jail or Sheriff’s Office